ozontech/file.d/plugin/action/hash/README.md

 }
 ```
 ---
-Hashing with normalization (only custom patterns):
+Hashing with normalization (custom patterns only):
 ```yaml
 pipelines:
   example_pipeline: